7 Essential Ways Mental Health Professionals Avoid Burnout

 Constantly working through your lunch break?
 Don’t remember if you even went to the restroom?
 Make sure to include more downtown, breaks, and stop working so you can enjoy your lunch.
 Try to get out of the building and take a walk or call a friend.
 Leave space to decompress between work and going home so you don’t bring work home with you.
 This could be listening to a podcast on the way home, reading a book on the train or calling a loved one.

-If you want your client, coworkers or staff to follow suit be a leader and model self-care which means stopping for breaks, taking a lunch, and going home on time.
+If you want your patient, coworkers or staff to follow suit be a leader and model self-care which means stopping for breaks, taking a lunch, and going home on time.
 You can discuss your work life balance with others and challenge them if they seem to be overworking.
 Hydrate often and drink a lot of water.
 If you spend time with these people outside of work don’t talk about work get to know them outside of work.

 Do something physical.